ltrgoddard/thesis/temp.markdown

 > a *New Statesman* review of Spender’s new and worthless book.[^68]

-\noindent Davie’s review, a cutting of which is pasted into the letter, combines traditional, Movement-style antipathy towards Stephen Spender, Dylan Thomas and anyone else associated with the 1940s with enthusiasm for ‘the theories of Olson and the poems of Creeley and Edward Dorn
-\[which\] seem to show the Modern Movement entering, in America, on a new lease of unexpected life.’[^69]
+\noindent Davie’s review, a cutting of which is pasted into the letter, combines Movement-style antipathy towards Stephen Spender, Dylan Thomas and anyone else associated with the 1940s with enthusiasm for ‘the theories of Olson and the poems of Creeley and Edward Dorn \[which\] seem to show the Modern Movement entering, in America, on a new lease of unexpected life.’[^69]

 Despite Davie’s evident willingness to cooperate in the promotion of Olson and Dorn to English readers in the early 1960s, Prynne’s tone when